-Besides the (political) establishment, there is another player besides the parliament and government in Switzerland: the citizens.
+There is another player besides the parliament and government in Switzerland: the citizens.
 Referendums can always confront the (federal, cantonal and municipal) decision makers with other points of view.
 The Constitution knows three types of federal referendums (also cantons and municipalities have their referendums which are not being dealt with yet).
-A compulsory referendum (das obligatorische Referendum) is compulsory if the Constitution says so, for example in cases of accession to international organizations or the European Union (rejected in 1992 by 50.3%, and once more in 2001 by 77% of voters, today probably around by 80-85% of voters).
-The second referendum is the optional referendum (das fakultative Referendum) must citizens collect at least 50,000 signatures to request a referendum on a federal law or other decision.
-Citizens can express their views on a wide variety of national subjects every three months.
+A compulsory referendum (das obligatorische Referendum) is compulsory if the Constitution says so, for example in cases of accession to international organizations or the European Union (rejected in 1992 by 50.3%, and once more in 2001 by 77% of the voters, today probably around by 80-85% of voters).
+The second referendum is the optional referendum (das fakultative Referendum).
+Citizens must collect at least 50 000 signatures to request a referendum on a federal law or other decision.
+Citizens can express their views on a wide variety of subjects every three months.
 The issues vary from cowbells to taxes.
-A people’s Initiative (die Volksinitiatieve) is a referendum to demand or reject amendments to the Constitution.
+The people’s Initiative (die Volksinitiatieve) is another referendum about changes in the Constitution.
 At least 100 000 citizens must support an Initiative by their signature.
 At least eight cantons can request a referendum as well (Kantonsreferendum).
 This did not happen for a long time, but this referendum gained momentum in the last years.
 The absolute majority is decisive and the federal decsions makers have to respect the outcome.

-Not all subjects are equally fascinating or mobilize many voters.
+Not all referendums are equally fascinating or mobilize many voters.
 That is not the point, however.
-What makes a referendum that crucial is the fact that politicians can never forsake or even act in bad faith.
-The system also has its disadvantages, like any system.
-It slows down procedures and decision-making and is an effective way of blocking change.
-On the other hand, it is the fundament of consensus and it protects the country from the (opportunistic) delusion of the day by the (political) establishment.
+What makes a referendum crucial is the fact that politicians can never forsake or even act in bad faith.
+Someone is always watching them.
+The system has its disadvantages, like every system.
+It slows down procedures and decision-making and it is an effective way of blocking change.
+On the other hand, it is the fundament of consensus and it protects the country from the (opportunistic) delusion of the day by the establishment.
 It is also an obstacle to the emergence of oligarchies and their networks.